What typically happens at the Annual Meeting?

 Each year, on or near the last weekend of September, the Arkansas Archeological Society holds its Annual Meeting.
 Besides the opportunity to visit with friends and have a great time, the meeting offers a variety of activities, as follows:

-On Saturday evening, a banquet is held, during which Society awards are made (Nominations Form).
-After the dinner, a Keynote Speaker—a specially selected archeologist from outside Arkansas—makes a presentation on his or her work.
+A banquet is held Saturday evening and after the dinner, a Keynote Speaker—a specially selected archeologist from outside Arkansas—makes a presentation on his or her work.